TheSustainabilityConsortium/CommodityMap-Help/Overview.md

 Rather than providing a traditional geographic map, _think of CommodityMap as a tool which maps out, organizes, and presents insights related to your commodities' impact_.
 Specifically, CommodityMap delivers an analysis of the environmental and social sustainability issues associated with where you source your agricultural commodities.

 1. **Inputs:** The analysis creation begins by providing certain inputs (Figure A) to a model.
-The inputs to the model are the agricultural production region of the commodity you have chosen, along with the datasets that represent risk regions and boundaries.
+The inputs to the model are the agricultural production region of the commodity you have chosen, along with the datasets that represent issue regions and boundaries.

-2. **Modeling:** The model’s job is to use these inputs—specifically the intersection of the agricultural production region and risk regions, to determine a risk score.
-Risk regions are areas that represent things like high biodiversity hotspots, deforestation, and water-related risks.
-Additionally social risks based on the country in which the agricultural commodity is grown are also calculated.
+2. **Modeling:** The model’s job is to use these inputs—specifically the intersection of the agricultural production region and issue regions, to determine a issue score.
+Issue regions are areas that represent things like high biodiversity hotspots, deforestation, and water-related issues.
+Additionally social issues based on the country in which the agricultural commodity is grown are also calculated.

 3. **Analysis:** for each commodity-region pair, you will receive a total priority score along individual priorities for each of the environmental and social issues.
 Additionally, you will receive recommendations for action you can take and resources to achieve your sustainability goals.